 And if you haven’t been to Tahrir, go – see what’s actually happening there.
-Experience for yourself what is now a wonderful community of well intentioned individuals from all classes and all segments of Egyptian society.
-They are all brothers there, all looking out for each other, all willing to risk their lives on a daily basis in the hope that we will be able to build a better country.
+Experience for yourself what is now a wonderful community of well-intentioned individuals from all classes and all segments of Egyptian society.
+They are all brothers there, all looking out for each other, all willing to risk their lives daily in the hope that we will be able to build a better country.

 Do not believe the lies, and there are many.
 I’ve been accused of being on Baradei’s payroll when I don’t even like the guy and have always made that clear.
 I’ve heard rumors that 90% of the people there are Ikhwan, as though that should scare me even if it were true.
 There are all kinds of rumors.

 And let me tell you this – if you’re worried about the demographics in Tahrir, if you think the fate of Egypt will be decided by a crowd you don’t trust – then the best thing to do is to go.
 Go to Tahrir and make your voices heard in the only place in Egypt which is now truly free.
 The only place in Egypt that is now truly liberated.
-The price of that liberty so far has been occasional attacks by hired thugs who want to maintain their brutal grip on the whole Egyptian population.
-The solution to Egypt’s problems isn’t that the protesters go home, it’s that Tahrir must grow to encompass the whole country, in spirit if not in body.
+So far, the price of that liberty has been occasional attacks by hired thugs who want to maintain their brutal grip on the whole Egyptian population.
+The solution to Egypt’s problems isn’t that the protesters go home; it’s that Tahrir must grow to encompass the whole country, in spirit if not in body.

 This cannot become a civil war for one simple reason – there are no people on the other side unless the government manages to divide us by scaring you and making you afraid enough to choose to live as you had lived before.

-When we asked for a million people on Tuesday, we got over 1.5 million in Cairo alone, and another 4 or 5 million all over Egypt.
-When the weakening regime asked for a demonstration they numbered no more than several thousand.
-When 20,000 of us were attacked by thugs and molotovs, the very next day our numbers swelled to over 200,000.
-We grow when we sense danger, because we have faith in a cause.
+When we asked for a million people on Tuesday, we got over 1.5 million in Cairo alone and another 4 or 5 million all over Egypt.
+When the weakening regime asked for a demonstration, they numbered no more than several thousand.
+When 20,000 of us were attacked by thugs and Molotov cocktails, the very next day, our numbers swelled to over 200,000.
+We grow when we sense danger because we have faith in a cause.
 Instead – when the government thugs were held back, when they lost a battle on Wednesday, the next day, their numbers dwindled, it did not increase.
 Instead of several thousand – we saw only a few hundred.
 They fight for money, whereas we fight for dignity and a future – that is why they cannot win.

-The only division in Egypt now is between people who want the country to change, and a government that is trying to hold on to it’s power so it can continue to rob, steal, and oppress.
+The only division in Egypt now is between people who want the country to change and a government trying to hold on to its power so it can continue to rob, steal, and oppress.